↑

 Serving the Lord can be lots of things that are wonderful.

-Many times we are helping people when they are at their lowest point, we see that sharing the gospel can literally change lives, and we are growing closer to the Lord on our journey.
+We often help people when they are at their lowest point.
+We see that sharing the gospel can change lives, and we are growing closer to the Lord on our journey.

-Thankfully, with lots of prayers I found that there are ways to find courage in ministry, specifically when faced with scoffers.
+Thankfully, with lots of prayers, I found ways to find courage in ministry, specifically when faced with scoffers.

-Today, I’d like to share them with you so you can have courage, and be encouraged in your ministry!
+Today, I’d like to share them with you so you can be courageous and encouraged in your ministry!

 Courage in Ministry – Scripture Says to Expect the Scoffers